 - When you fail to save a prison guard trapped in an active gas chamber in The Suffering (and you will), he'll die shouting, "Fuck you!
 Those are my last words, you urrrgghhhh...."

-- The plot of Castlevania: Curse Of Darkness centers around a curse like this uttered by Dracula when he met his end from Trevor Belmont, in Castlevania III.
+- The plot of Castlevania: Curse of Darkness centers around a curse like this uttered by Dracula when he met his end from Trevor Belmont, in Castlevania III: Dracula's Curse.

 - And before his transformation into Ganon and the aforementioned quote, the human Ganondorf uses his "last breath" to bring the house down on Link... literally.

-- Warcraft: "I hope there's a special place in hell waiting for you, Arthas." - last words of Uther the Lightbringer.
+- Warcraft III: "I hope there's a special place in hell waiting for you, Arthas." - last words of Uther the Lightbringer.
+Arthas ultimately gets stuck in a place worse than hell: darkness.

 - Shiro Tagachi's death wail in Guild Wars Factions might as well have been one...I mean, it bloody petrified an entire forest, and turned an entire sea to Jade.